dekarrin/tunaq/docs/tunascript.md

 ==============================

 UPDATE: there is no untyped; it is always string by default
+UPDATE: this doc needs re-working after move to Ictiobus.

 this file is a major work in prog and should rly not be relied on at all.